s-victor/TinyPedal/docs/customization.md

     delta_module
 Enable delta timing module.
 This module provides timing data for `Delta best` and `Timing` widgets, which returns value 0 if turned off.

+    fuel_module
+Enable fuel calculation module.
+This module provides vehicle fuel usage data for `Fuel` and other widgets, which returns nothing if turned off.

     relative_module
 Enable relative calculation module.
 This module provides vehicle relative data for `Relative` and `Radar` widgets, which returns nothing if turned off.